Exopy/exopy/docs/source/user_guide/first_steps.rst

   executed and can run even if the main part of measure errored.

-When creating a new blank measure (using the **File/New measure** menu), the panel added to the graphical interface allows you to edit the tasks, to edit the tools you need to click the **Edit tools** button.
-The edition of tools will be described in ???.
+When creating a new blank measure (using the **File/New measure** menu), the panel added to the graphical interface allows you to edit the tasks.
+To edit the tools, you need to click the **Edit tools** button ; the edition of tools will be described in ???.

-Each measure have a name, an id and a root directory.
-The name is intented to describe the purpose of the measure while its id can act as a counter to discriminate multiple execution of the same measure.
-The root directory is used to save the measure and the log file associated with the measure and can also be accessed by the tasks to serve as root directory to save the measure data.
+Each measure has a name, an id and a root directory.
+The name is intented to describe the purpose of the measure while its id can act as a counter to discriminate multiple execution of the same measure - it should be a unique identifier.
+The root directory is use to save an '.ini' file corresponding to the measure and the associated log file.
+It can also be accessed by the tasks to serve as root directory to save the measured data.

-The task hierarchy starts empty with only a root task.
-From there you can use either the tree or the buttons in the right panel to add more tasks.
-The tree view can also be used to re-organize the tasks and rename them.
-The panel on the right contains the editors organized in tabs.
-By default the standard editor is selected and allow to parametrize the tasks.
+The task hierarchy starts empty, with only a (dummy) root task.
+From there you can use either the tree or the buttons in the right panel to add tasks.
+The tree view can also be used to rename the tasks and re-organize them with drag-and-drops.
+The panel on the right contains the editors, organized in tabs.
+By default the standard editor is selected and allows to parametrize the tasks.
 For basic measure, this editor is sufficient (the role of the other will be described in ???).

-Once you click to add a task, a dialog allow you to select the task to add.
+Once you click to add a task, a dialog window opens to allow you to select a task.
-When selecting a task a description will appear on the right and if the task necessitates some parametrization the appropriate tools will be provided.
-Each task need a name, by default a name is provided but for clarity sake it may be best to change it.
+When selecting a task, a description will appear on the right and if the task necessitates some parametrization the appropriate tools will be provided.
+Each task needs a name ; one is provided by default but for clarity sake it may be best to change it.

 Once the task is added to the hierarchy, you can edit its parameters.
 A number